-The program is designed to offer advanced training in biochemistry, biophysics, bacteriology, genetics, immunology, microbial physiology, virology, mycology, molecular biology, cell biology, developmental biology, and structural biology.
-The participating departments have modern, well-equipped research laboratories and supporting facilities for P3 physical containment, electron microscopy, X-ray crystallography, NMR spectroscopy, and flow cytometry.
-The University library at Carbondale is ranked among the top 100 research libraries in the United States.
-It contains more than 2 million volumes and maintains an extensive collection of research journals in all areas of biological and molecular science.
-There is also an extensive biological science and medical library at Springfield.
+The program offers advanced training in biochemistry, biophysics, bacteriology, genetics, immunology, microbial physiology, virology, mycology, cancer biology, molecular biology, cell biology, developmental biology, and structural biology.
+The participating departments have modern, well-equipped research laboratories and supporting facilities for confocal and electron microscopy, imaging, and flow cytometry.

 Students with graduate degrees in molecular biology, microbiology, and biochemistry are in demand in several occupational areas.
 Many graduates are employed by pharmaceutical or biotechnology firms.
-Ph.D. graduates can expect to be employed by pharmaceutical, chemical, biochemical, or biotechnology firms or continue for advanced academic training as postdoctoral fellows.
-Many Southern Illinois University Carbondale (SIUC) Ph.D. graduates are successful faculty members at colleges and universities throughout the United States.
+Ph.D. graduates have options to be employed by pharmaceutical, chemical, biochemical, or biotechnology firms or continue for advanced academic training as postdoctoral fellows (see the list of the recent graduates under Alumni).
+Many of our Ph.D. graduates are successful faculty members at colleges and universities throughout the United States.

-MMICB has further capitalized on the multi-disciplinary aspects of the MBMB graduate program by collaborating with the Illinois Department of Public Health (IDPH) to offer an MBMB masters degree focused on training and applied research in the public health laboratory sciences.
+MMICB has further capitalized on the multi-disciplinary aspects of the MBMB graduate program by collaborating with the Illinois Department of Public Health (IDPH) to offer a non-thesis MBMB master degree focused on training and applied research in the Public Health Laboratory Sciences (PHLS).
 In pursuing this Master of Science degree, the base courses in MBMB are augmented with courses in public health, microbiology, immunology, biochemistry and environmental chemistry.
-In lieu of a research thesis, students conduct testing and applied research in a varying array of IDPH laboratory units such as, diagnostic microbiology, environmental microbiology, environmental chemistry, blood lead and other heavy metals analysis, HIV/serology and molecular diagnostics.
-At the successful completion of this 2-yr Master of Science program, the highly educated and experienced laboratory professional can very competently qualify for, and assume the duties as a lead worker or supervisor in a local, county, state or federal public health laboratory.
+In lieu of a research thesis, students conduct applied research in a IDPH laboratory in the areas of diagnostic microbiology, environmental microbiology, environmental chemistry, heavy metals analysis, HIV/serology, or molecular diagnostics.
+At the successful completion of this 2-year Master of Science program, the highly educated and experienced laboratory professionals are eligible to assume duties as lead workers or supervisors in local, county, state or federal public health laboratories.